-Young-Ji Park is an Associate in the Firm’s Newark, NJ office and a member of the Business Transactions Law Practice Group.
+Young-Ji Park is Counsel in the Firm’s Newark, NJ office and a member of the Business Transactions Law Practice Group.

 Ms. Park previously served as Associate General Counsel at Local Initiatives Support Corporation (LISC), a not-for-profit corporation headquartered in New York, NY.
 At LISC, she closed lender-side acquisition, predevelopment, mini-permanent, and permanent loan transactions.
 She was also responsible for reviewing, negotiating, and closing, and supporting and facilitating the deployment of awards provided under, federal, state, and local government contracts (including awards from the Community Development Financial Institutions Fund of the United States Department of Treasury and the United States Department of Housing and Urban Development).
 She has experience in conducting diligence for business entity formations (including trademark searches, business registrations and name reservations) and preparing state filings.
 She also has experience with nondisclosure/confidentiality agreements, consulting agreements, service and licensing agreements (including SaaS agreements), and hotel and events contracts.

 Prior to that, Ms. Park served as a legal intern at a pharmaceutical company based in Bridgewater, NJ, where she participated in the review and negotiation of nondisclosure/confidentiality agreements, clinical trial agreements, consulting agreements, and collaboration and development agreements.

 Ms. Park received her Juris Doctor and Master of Business Administration degrees from Rutgers School of Law and Rutgers Business School, respectively, and her Bachelor of Arts degree from Rutgers College.

 For a description of the selection process methodology for each of the publications and organizations which have included Genova Burns LLC in their rankings or awards, please click here.